quixio/quix-docs/docs/platform/what-is-quix.md

 # What is Quix Platform?

-Quix Platform is a complete system for developing and deploying applications for the processing of real-time streaming data.
-Quix Platform includes an online IDE for developing, debugging, and deploying your real-time streaming applications.
-In addition, Quix also provides an open source library called Quix Streams.
+Quix Platform is a complete system that enables you to develop, debug, and deploy real-time streaming data applications.
+Quix also provides an online IDE and an open source streams processing library called Quix Streams.
 Quix Streams is the client library that you use in your Python or C# code to develop custom elements of your processing pipeline.

 Quix Platform was built on top of a message broker, specifically [Kafka](../client-library/kafka.md), rather than on top of a database, as databases introduce latency that can result in problems in real-time applications, and can also present scaling issues.
 Scaling databases for real-time applications also introduces more cost and complexity.
 Quix Platform helps abstract these issues, providing you with a scaleable and cost effective solution.

-Broker technology allows the developer to work with live data in memory, rather than data retrieved using complex queries from disk.
+Broker technology enables you to work with data in memory in real time, rather than data retrieved using complex queries from disk and then batch processed.
 This is much faster and therefore more suited to real-time applications.
-However, the problem with broker technologies can be that they are more complex to use.
-Quix Platform and Quix Streams provide abstractions and tools that make working with your real-time data processing much easier than working with broker technology directly.
+However, the problem with broker technologies is that they are more complex to use.
+Quix Platform and Quix Streams provide abstractions and tools so you can work directly with your data and not the underlying broker technology.

-Quix also treats Python developers as first-class citizens, making it easier for Python developers to work with real-time data using the abstractions and tools they are already familiar with, such as using the pandas dataframe format.
+Quix also treats Python developers as first-class citizens, making it easier for Python developers to work with real-time data using the abstractions and tools they are already familiar with, such as using the pandas library and data frame format.

 ## The Quix stack